Hosting-MP/whsuite/README.md

 # whsuite
 The main WHSuite app.

-Please see README.html for full instructions.
+## Requirements
+This was forked to make WHsuite PHP7 compatible and use more uptodate packagists.